kevinchiu/kevinchiu.github.io/content/en/posts/1755636469288-Something-Strange-with-LLMs/index.md

 draft: false
 description: "Exploring why different AI models from various providers make remarkably similar mistakes, and what this reveals about the nature of machine learning and training."
 tags: ["Learning", "AI", "LLM"]
-summary: "An investigation into the curious phenomenon where LLMs from different companies produce identical wrong answers, revealing deeper insights about training data, model convergence, and the invisible barriers in AI development."
+summary: "LLMs from different companies produce identical wrong answers.
+Is it the data?"
 showHero: false
 ---